chrisbao/MSFin/README.md

    ![](Images/validate.png)

-6. Uncheck the *Validate only* checkbox andthen hit OK to create the Azure resources.
+6. Uncheck the *Validate only* checkbox and then hit OK to create the Azure resources.

    | **Resource Name**    | **Resource Type**   | **Pricing Level** | **Resource Group**                       |
    | -------------------- | ------------------- | ----------------- | ---------------------------------------- |